crcx/retroforth/doc/RETRO-Book.md

 # The Return Stack

 RETRO has two stacks.
-The primary one is used to pass data beween words.
+The primary one is used to pass data between words.
 The second one primarily holds return addresses.

 Each time a word is called, the next address is pushed to the return stack.